What is True Power Factor?

 Loads, which have non-linear voltage-current characteristics, are called non-linear loads.
 When connected to a sinusoidal voltage, these loads draw non-sinusoidal current.
 Modern power electronic systems result in non-sinusoidal current when connected to the sinusoidal voltage source.
 Typical non-linear devices are fast static switches like a diode, Silicon Controlled Rectifiers ( SCRs ), Gate Turn Off Transistors ( GTOs ), Insulated Gate Bipolar Transistors ( IGBTs ), Insulated Gate Commutated Thyristors ( IGCTs ).

-Almost all semiconductor devices are non-linear or nonohmic.
-The devices do not follow Ohm’s law, and the current drawn by the devices are not proportional to the applied voltage.
+Almost all semiconductor devices are nonlinear or nonohmic.
+They do not follow Ohm’s law, and the current drawn is not proportional to the applied voltage.

 The non-linear devices can be classified under the following three major categories: